DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/Resources/description.md

 Users can categorize appointments by resources.
-To understand what resources are, consider the following example: in an educational center lectures are held in several rooms.
+The following example illustrates what resources are: in an educational center lectures are held in several rooms.
 In Scheduler terms, room is a resource kind, individual rooms are resource instances, and lectures are appointments that use these resource instances.

 ### Define Resource Kinds